Healthdirect Free Australian health advice you can count on.

 What does iodine do?

-Thyroxine is important for the growth of bones and nerves, and how proteins, fats and carbohydrates are used in the body.
+Thyroxine is important for the growth of bones and nerves, and affects how proteins, fats and carbohydrates are used in the body (metabolism).

-Iodine is important before birth and in babies and young children.
+Iodine is especially important before birth and in babies and young children.
 It is essential for the development of the brain and nervous system, the 5 senses, alertness and coordination.
+Iodine deficiency is the most common worldwide cause of preventable mental retardation.

 How much iodine do I need?